rocketbot-cl/ExcelOnline/README.md

 1. Set credentials
 Set credentials to make available the API

+2. Get access code
+Get access code to create the credentials for the API

+3. Set credentials
+Set credentials to make available the API

-2. Get XLSX files
+4. Get XLSX files
-Return a list with all the XLSX files in the folder
+Return a list with all the XLSX files in the default location

-3. Get worksheets
+5. Get worksheets
 Get worksheets from an excel file

-4. Create workbook
+6. Create workbook
-Create a new workbook in default location
+Create a new workbook in the default location

-5. Add new worksheet
+7. Add new worksheet
 Add a new worksheet to the workbook

-6. Get cell
+8. Get cell
-Get cell value
+Get a cell or range values

-7. Write cell
+9. Write/change cell
-Write a cell in a sheet
+Write/change a cell or range value

 ----
 ### OS